splendo/kaluga/alerts/README.md

 - `addActions(actions: List<Alert.Action>)` - adds a list of actions for the alert
 - `create(): AlertInterface` - returns created `AlertInterface`

-On Android this builder needs a `Context` object
+On Android this builder needs a `Context` object:

 ```kotlin
 val builder = AlertBuilder(context)
 ```

-On iOS this builder should be instantiated with `UIViewController`
+On iOS this builder should be instantiated with `UIViewController`:

 ```swift
 let builder = AlertsAlertBuilder(viewController)